PJ-568/Spinning_Bird/README_English.md

 ## What is the Spinning_Bird

-The Spinning_Birdis a set of front page page templates.
+The Spinning_Bird is a set of front-end pages templates.

 Default with search, address navigation and other functions.